FYI-PSA/HAT/README.md

   * Has options for different sizes for each (for example two digit hexadecimal or 8 bit binary) with tweakable configs.
   * Can be capable of making some encryptions unreversable but consistant, so you can use it as a weaker hashing algorithm.
 (Not recommended as it can be easily brute forced, ironically using tools from this app itself, lol)
   * [Not Started]

+* ### _**Hecktor**_

+  * Explore executables, object code, compiled files, encrypted data and all else unreadable data in a nice format, including support for Hexadecimal, Binary, Ascii, or a combination of them!
+  * Uses the core of Hexagon to provide support for encryption of file data.
+  * Settings can be tweaked to do almost everything Hexagon can do.
+(Not recommended to hash your files by accident!)
+  * [Needs the finished version of Hexagon]

+* ### _**Versteckt**_

+  * Encrypt your data!
+  * Uses the core from Hecktor, and will encrypt all forms of media you feed it with whatever encryptions you select for it!
+  * [In the future will support adding keys to make it impossible to decrypt without said key]
+  * A method to get around censorship, detection software, and other filters on your freedom.
+You can trade information and easily encrypt and decrypt it with just a few clicks!
+  * You can use it's core to create a more secure client modifications for your platform of choice.
+(Credit this repository if you do!)
+  * [Needs Hecktor to be finished]

 * ### _**Quackenbirdt**_